Library Hall

 Discover the fresco

-Up high, among the clouds, a woman dressed in shining white clothes (Divine Wisdom) holds a scepter and a globe, which symbolize her ruling over the whole universe.
-On her head the flames of the Holy Trinity are burning; at her feet lies a naked young woman (Truth), who receives light from looking straight at her.
+High above, among the clouds, a woman dressed in shining white clothes (Divine Wisdom) holds a scepter and a globe, symbolizing her rule over the whole universe.
+On her head the flames of the Holy Trinity are burning; at her feet lies a naked young woman (Truth), who receives light from looking directly at her.

-The armored young man symbolizes human intellect, once free from the shackles of ignorance (here alluded to by the rope).
-Maths (or Prudence, according to Lami) sheds light on him through her mirror, thus meaning that knowledge is not born from within, but must be gained by studying.
-Theology stretches out one hand at him while pointing to God with the other.
+The armored young man symbolizes human intellect, newly freed from the shackles of ignorance (symbolized here by the rope).
+Maths (or Prudence, according to Lami) sheds light on him through her mirror, signifying that knowledge is not born from within, but must be through studying.
+Theology extends one hand toward him while pointing to God with the other.
 Meanwhile, Philosophy attaches wings to his shoulders.
 This image should be compared with MS. Ricc.
 2778, f.
 360v.

 Two putti (i.e., small angels) hold an inscription bearing an appropriate verse by Petrarch: “Raising our human intellect heavenward”.
-Another two putti distil herbs and flowers, thus showing that our mind (by understanding the essence of God’s creation) manages to attain divinity (which is invisible) through what is visible.
+Another two putti distill herbs and flowers, illustrating how the human mind (by understanding the essence of God’s creation) manages to attain divinity (which is invisible) through what is visible.
 The rocky landscape in the background alludes to the difficulties that we must overcome on the path to knowledge.

 After the realisation of the fresco, the decoration of the walls was undertaken according to the instructions of Giovanni Battista Foggini; splendid stucco work was carried out by the Ciceri brothers and Anton Francesco Andreozzi, and gilding by Domenico Gori.
 The scrolls contain verses by Torquato Tasso and Dante Alighieri.